salmangadit/spanish-pervert/AIStuff.md

 AI stuff
 --------
 Scripting
-Spawning location (Certain hotspots have been identified) Scenario ratio/enemy strategy
+DONE.
+Spawning location (Certain hotspots have been identified) DONE.
+Scenario ratio/enemy strategy

 Dynamic:
+DONE.
 Hit-miss ratio
 Spawning location (dynamic because of how player is playing) Number of enemies spawned
 Strength of enemies (Scripted only for first wave)